Things to Do in London

 2. Visit the Houses of Parliament

 The Houses of Parliament (located inside the Palace of Westminster) is the legislative body for the United Kingdom.
 Any time the House of Lords or the House of Commons is at work inside the Palace, the public to enter the building and sit in the public galleries to watch the political debates as they take place! (please note: as a working building, Parliament may close doors to the public without notice at any time and visitor access may be reduced at exceptionally busy times).
-Read our guide on how to visit Parliament, where you will also find a video tour of the buildings.
+Read our guide on how to visit Parliament.

 4. Westminster Abbey and St. Paul’s Cathedral for Free

 St. Paul’s Cathedral and Westminster Abbey have a hefty price-tag for entry, but for those who are traveling on a budget, it is worth noting that both churches hold services on weekday evenings and throughout the day on Sundays that are FREE for the public to attend.
 Guests at the services are not allowed to wander throughout the building (meaning no audio tours, or taking in the museums and memorials throughout both churches) but they are invited to come inside and sit in the main body of the buildings and partake in a church service being held in some of the most breathtaking religious sites in the country.

 Recreate the famous album cover by the Fab Four who recorded their material at the Abbey Road studios, located right beside the most famous traffic crossing in the world!
 They didn’t go far to reach the crosswalk and neither will you.
 It’s located just a short walk from the St. John’s Wood Underground station.
 We detail how to get to Abbey Road in a blog post.
 You might also be interested in our self-guided tour of Beatles sights in London, which includes this stop.